SydneyBioX/tidy2019/plan.md

 3. Tuesday 3rd Dec (1.5hr, 15:30-17:00).

 In this session, we will focus on the modelling of our cleaned data from the previous session.
-We will firstly use loops to perform some basic modelling tasks to understand the basics of R programming.
+We will firstly introduce lists and use for loops to perform some basic modelling tasks to understand the basics of R programming.
 Then, we will introduce some powerful wrapper functions that can help us to write better and cleaner codes.

 Some of the packages to be covered: `tibble`, `broom` and `purrr`.